 Erhu Music: Moon Reflected in Er Spring

-The sound body of the erhu is a drum-like case made of ebony or sandalwood, with the front covered with snake skin and the back left open, which amplify the vibrations of the two strings, while the horse hair bow passes between the two strings when playing.
+The sound body of the erhu is a drum-like case made of ebony or sandalwood, with the front covered with snakeskin and the back left open, which amplifies the vibrations of the two strings, while the horsehair bow passes between the two strings when playing.
 The strings were formed by twisted silks in the old days but now they were replaced with metal,

-As erhu’s sound is quite close to human voice, it is often used to imitate natural sound from bird chips to horse neillings.
+As erhu’s sound is quite close to the human voice, it is often used to imitate natural sounds from bird chips to horse ceilings.

 Banhu Fiddle (板胡)

 Composer: Shi Lu (石露), Xue Yi (学义); player: Zhu Xueyi (朱学义)

 This musical instrument is very similar to Erhu, but with a thin wooden soundboard.
 And its sound is even closer to the human voice.

 While erhu is the leading accompanying instrument in Kunqu and most southern opera bands, banhu is chiefly used in the northern operas in Hebei, Henan, Shaanxi, Shanxi and Gansu provinces.